iExecBlockchainComputing/iexec-sdk/README.md

 iexec --help
 ```

 You're done !
-Now, let's create your first iexec application.
+Now, let's create your first iExec application.

 ## Init

-Init your iexec project with one of the [sample iexec dapps](https://github.com/iExecBlockchainComputing/iexec-dapp-samples/tree/master)
+Init your iExec project with one of the [sample iExec dapps](https://github.com/iExecBlockchainComputing/iexec-dapp-samples/tree/master)
 ```bash
 iexec init factorial
 cd iexec-factorial  // move into new project directory
 ```

-It will download the sample iexec project to start with.
+It will download the sample iExec project to start with.

-Your iexec Dapps is composed of two parts:
+Your iExec Dapps is composed of two parts:
 1. An offchain app (under ```/apps``` directory), which can be any kind of legacy application.
 The offchain app will be executed by the iExec decentralised cloud.
 2. A smart contract (under ```/contracts``` directory) that interfaces your iExec Dapp from Ethereum to the offchain app.